choctaw-nation/landing/readme.md

 # Changelog

+## v1.6.2

+-   Updated `meta` tags for event `singles` for better SEO
+-   Refactored `theme-functions` and `Theme_Init` for cleaner, OOP-style handling of hooks/filters for plugins (e.g. modifying CNO plugins and Yoast)

 ## v1.6.1

 -   Fix a bug where nav menu anchors were overshooting the content on page scroll.
--   `trailingslashit` function is now used profusely.
+-   `user_trailingslashit` function is now used profusely.

 ## v1.6.0